 One of my favorite retirement researchers is Jim Otar.
-In his book “Unveiling the Retirement Myth”, he reminds us that we should not plan on averages, but on real life scenarios.
+In his book “Unveiling the Retirement Myth”, he reminds us that we should not plan on averages, but on real-life scenarios.
 Living in Chicago, aka the Windy City, I’m glad that the skyscrapers are not built for average wind conditions!
 They must withstand the worst wind conditions or thousands of people would be in peril.

 While some portfolios may have the word “smart” or the year you plan to retire in their name, they promise no specific return.
 Worse yet, they don’t know how much you are saving.

 Could your plan withstand six months of unemployment, a long-term disability during your working years, a lengthy period of long-term care, or the death of either of the breadwinners?
 You may be one of the fortunate who is able to balance their budget monthly.
-However, does that include premium payments to offset the risks of unemployment, disability, long-term care or death?
+However, does that include premium payments to offset the risks of unemployment, disability, long-term care, or death?

 While these are logical issues to address, it can be emotionally challenging to plan for, much less pay for, events you don’t want to happen.
 I don’t want to think about these things occurring either.
 However, I’ve had friends and family impacted by each one of these issues.

 While you may not need to get the most comprehensive of each of these types of policies, having some protection based upon some reasonable assumptions is wise.
 Few people can self-insure for each one of these risks.
-Even if you can self-insure, there is wisdom in transferring that risk to an insurance company to conserving the cash should the event happen.
+Even if you can self-insure, there is wisdom in transferring that risk to an insurance company to conserve the cash should the event happen.
 While you may hate the payment, you or your family will appreciate the payout in times of stress.